 Urban Farm and Garden Alliance Monthly Meetings.
-May 2018 – Present.
+May 2018 – December 2018.
 Last Thursday of every month – graduate student, technician, and undergraduate researchers attend meetings to provide consultation, expertise, and timely updates on project logistics and preliminary results. +2 Farmer Contacts and + 10 Community contacts.

 Rondo Reconciliation Meetings.
-May 2018 – Present.
+May 2018 – December 2018.
 Every second Thursday of the month – graduate student, technician, and undergraduate researchers attend meetings.
 Includes community members that aren’t necessarily related to farming +12 community contacts.